 If you have all the tools to go digital, stop putting it off.
 Take the first step and do your business digitally.
 Stop taking cash or check payments if you opt to do a digital payment system in your office, your clients would need to pay digitally to do business.
 Don’t do any physical paperwork and just type in on the computer if you want to get away with the piles of paper.
 You can’t keep postponing your transition to digital.
 It’s like sleep training a toddler – you have to immediately say no so they’d learn how to do business with you digitally and adapt to this change that would be convenient to both them and the agency.

 In order to fully transition to digital, you’d need to set expectations with your customers and give them a chance to adapt to your changes in the office and doing business.
 It has come to me that customers will actually adapt to these changes and do business with you the way you want to do your business as long as you guide them in doing it and let them know beforehand about your plan to change and what they should expect once these changes are implemented.
-This would give them time to adjust and get used to working with you on this new technological advancement you are trying to pursue.
+This will give them time to adjust and get the hang of working with you on this new technological advancement you are trying to pursue.

 The use of a service email would be an ideal introduction for your customers when you transition to digital.
 You can send the clients an email with instructions on how to do certain things that you used to do in the office such as asking questions, signing papers, processing renewals, reminding renewals.

 As an example, you can start replying to all business transactions such as service requests, every VIN update or modification, and any other changes that need to be made with “Absolutely, we definitely can take care of that for you.
 Please send your service request to email@example.com.”

 Your customers will just do as you say and do what you asked them (that they have) to do, consistency is the key here – stick to your changes and let your customers show that these changes are for the good of the agency and to also serve them better.